FactomProject/FactomDocs/factomDataStructureDetails.md

 #### Coinbase Factoid Transaction

-The coinbase transaction, like in Bitcoin, is how the servers are paid for their services.
+The coinbase transaction is how new Factoids come into the system to reward network participants.
 These are new Factoids created by the protocol.
-The outputs are allocated in a deterministic fashion based upon the results from the election and which of the Federated servers participated in generating the blocks in the past.
+The outputs are determined by the Coinbase Descriptor which is included in the Admin block 600 blocks prior.

+In M1 and M2, coinbase transactions were included in each factoid block.
+All but the genesis block coinbase tx had 0 inputs and 0 outputs.
+In M3, the coinbase tx will be included at 25 block intervals, following 600 blocks after the Coinbase Descriptor.

 | data | Field Name | Description |
 | ----------------- | ---------------- | --------------- |